The Nature Conservancy Australia is a fully accredited member of the Australian Charities and Not-for-Profits Commission.

 We’re highly focused on conservation work that has the highest possible impact on a landscape or seascape scale.
 Take for example:

-- our shellfish reef restoration projects underway in Victoria, South Australia, Western Australia and Queensland (unique to The Nature Conservancy in Australia)
+- Our shellfish reef restoration projects underway in Victoria, South Australia, Western Australia and Queensland.
+We're leading the world's largest nation-wide marine restoration effort to build 60 shellfish reefs.

 You can learn more about the impacts we’re having across Australia here.